 • Manipulation of the cervical spine if the patient agrees and not prevented by excessive muscle spasm.

-• Exercise and lifestyle advice
+• Exercise and lifestyle advice to prevent recurrence.

 • Encouragement and guidance how to remain active without causing further stress to the injury.